 You are responsible for making sure your application is complete and accurate.
 Giving false or misleading information is a serious offence under the Criminal Code Act 1995.
-If we consider that you have provided false or misleading information, we may not progress your application.
+If we consider that you have provided false or misleading information we may not progress your application.
 If you find an error in your application after submitting it, you should call us immediately on 13 28 46.

 After submitting your application, we can contact you for clarification if we find an error or any missing information, including evidence that supports your eligibility/merit.
-The acceptance of any additional information provided after the submission of your application is at the discretion of the Decision Maker (who is a General Manager within the department with responsibility for the outcomes of the Program).
+The acceptance of any additional information provided after the submission of your application is at the discretion of the Decision Maker.